softwaremill/tracevault/README.md

     api-key: ${{ secrets.TRACEVAULT_API_KEY }}
 ```

-The action fetches git notes, counts traced commits in the PR, and writes a summary to the PR check.
+The action installs the TraceVault CLI, detects the commit range from the PR or push event, runs `tracevault verify --range`, and writes a pass/fail summary to the GitHub Actions step summary.

 ## Configuration